Applying for InterMaths Erasmus Mundus Joint Master Degree

 Language requirements

-All applicants are required to prove an advanced level of English (CEFR B2/C1 level), certified by any of the following tests:
+All applicants are required to prove an advanced level of English (CEFR B2/C1 level), certified by any of the following tests.
+The list below shows just a few examples, we accept most certificates as long as they verify the required level.

-Applicants who have conducted their undergraduate degree or secondary school studies in an English-speaking institution may just provide evidence that English is the medium of instruction in such institutions (even via a self-declaration form).
+• Applicants who have conducted their university or secondary-school studies in an English-speaking institution will only have to verify that English is the medium of instruction in such institutions (to this purpose, you will find a dedicated section in the application form - no certificate submission is required).

 Documents required